udaparts/socketpro/README.md

     - High performance file streaming
 	- SQL streaming for SQLite 3.11.1 or later (free)
 	- SQL streaming for MySQL 8.0.11 or later (free)
-	- SQL streaming for MS SQL server 2008 or later
+	- SQL streaming for MS SQL server 2008 or later (free)
 	- SQL streaming for anyone of databases having ODBC driver (free)

 4. Boost libraries (www.boost.org) are required for C/C++ development on non-window platforms.
 This is NOT required at all with Visual C++ development.